-Rule 8015-1 Form and Length of Briefs
+Rule 8015-1 Form and LengthCommencement of BriefsAppeal

-- (a) Form of Briefs. - (1) Briefs must conform to Rule 8015, Federal Rules of Bankruptcy Procedure or District Alaska Local Rule 10.1. - (2) References to the record on appeal must be made to: - [A] the docket entry number and page of the pleading; or - [B] the volume and page of the transcript of any oral proceedings. - (b) Request to File Overlength Brief. - (1) A request to file an overlength brief must be made by motion not later than the date the brief is due and set forth with particularity the reason(s) it is necessary to file an overlength brief. - (2) Unless otherwise ordered by the court, no opposition to a motion to file an overlength brief may be filed. - (3) A motion to file an overlength brief extends the time to file the brief for the time the motion is pending before the district judge plus seven (7) days after the motion is granted or denied. - (4) A motion to file an overlength brief not acted upon by the district judge within fourteen (14) days after the date the motion is filed will be deemed denied and the brief conforming to the Local Civil Rules must be filed within seven (7) days thereafter.
+- (a) Form of Briefs. - (1) Briefs must conform to Rule 8015, Federal Rules of Bankruptcy Procedure or United States District Court for the District of Alaska Local Civil Rule 10.1. - (2) References to the record on appeal must be made to: - [A] the docket entry number and page of the pleading; or - [B] the volume and page of the transcript of any oral proceedings. - (b) Request to File Overlength Brief. - (1) A-Filing Fee.
+Where a debtor has obtained a waiver of the bankruptcy case filing fee, any request to file-waive the filing fee for an everlength briefappeal made in connection with the underlying bankruptcy case must be made by separate motion not later than the date the brief is due and set forth with particularity the reason(s) it is necessary to file an overlength brief. - (2) Unless otherwise ordered by the court, no opposition to a motion to file an overlengthbrief may be filed. - (3) A motion to file an overlength brief extends the time to file the brief for the time the motion is pending before the district judge plus seven (7) days after the motion is granted or denied. - (4) A motion to file an overlength brief not acted upon by the district judge within fourteen- (14) days after the date the motion is filed will be deemed denied and the brief conforming to the Local Civil Rules must be filed within seven (7) days thereafter.